lasttycoon2506/my-mtn-app/README.md

 ## Usage
 Simply start the program from the project directory, click "PLAY" and choose the desired options from each category.
+Click "CLIMB" to determine if you survived or died based on your choices, or "RESET" to choose different options.
 ## Example